Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

     dataset_id = "dataset_id_example" # str | the Dataset identifier
     dataset_role = DatasetRole(
         role="role_example",
-    ) # DatasetRole | the new Dataset default security.
+    ) # DatasetRole | This change the dataset default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the dataset.

     # example passing only required values which don't have defaults set
     try: